The advanced options tab is used to select options that are useful for tuning the program and for when you are setting tasks for more than one class.

 a) enter a string that defines the handicaps to be calculated and printed.
 These can be in the form of range such as 80-90, a list separated by commas such as 100,101,104,106, or a combination of the two.
 This feature also allows you to set tasks for handicaps that are not whole numbers such as 99.5, or

-b) enter a path to a See You cuc format file, See You pilots text file (exported from V8 or later), or LoggerPilotGliderHandicap.csv file that you have created earlier.
+b) enter a path to a See You pilots file (a csv file that can be exported from See You Competition V8 or later once the pilot data is set up), or LoggerPilotGliderHandicap.csv file that you have created earlier.
 The calculator will extract handicaps from this file when it calculates the task.
 Note that the calculator will save the handicap list with the task definition, not the file path.
-Also please note that your cuc or txt file must contain logger data to import successfully.
+Also please note that your pilots file must contain logger data to import successfully.

 When you choose 'Multiple Classes' the main task options will present a drop down list of classes rather than min and max handicaps.